lintyourcode/promptu/README.md

 # Promptu

-> Write dynamic prompts as natural language
+> Write dynamic LLM prompts as natural language

 Promptu provides a suite of natural language generation utilities for prompt engineers.